NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/adaptive-protection.md

 # Adaptive DDoS Protection

-Adaptive DDoS Protection learns your unique traffic patterns and adapts to them to provide better protection against sophisticated DDoS attacks on layer 7 and layers 3/4, depending on your subscribed Cloudflare services.
+Adaptive DDoS Protection learns your unique traffic patterns and adapts to them to provide better protection against sophisticated DDoS attacks on layer 7 and layers 3/4, depending on your subscribed Khulnasoft services.

 Adaptive DDoS Protection provides the following types of protection:

 * **Adaptive DDoS Protection for Origins**: Detects and mitigates traffic that deviates from your site's origin errors profile.
-* **Adaptive DDoS Protection for User-Agents**: Detects and mitigates traffic that deviates from the top User Agents seen by Cloudflare on the network.
-The User Agent profile is built from the entire Cloudflare network and not only from the customer's zone.
+* **Adaptive DDoS Protection for User-Agents**: Detects and mitigates traffic that deviates from the top User Agents seen by Khulnasoft on the network.
+The User Agent profile is built from the entire Khulnasoft network and not only from the customer's zone.
 * **Adaptive DDoS Protection for Locations**: Detects and mitigates traffic that deviates from your site’s geo-distribution profile.
 The profile is calculated from the rate for every client country and region, using the rates from the past seven days.
 * **Adaptive DDoS Protection for Protocols**: Detects and mitigates traffic that deviates from your traffic’s IP protocol profile.
 The profile is calculated as a global rate for each of your prefixes.

 ## Availability

-Cloudflare Adaptive DDoS Protection is available to Enterprise customers according to the following table:
+Khulnasoft Adaptive DDoS Protection is available to Enterprise customers according to the following table:

 {{<table-wrap>}}